 Purpose

-A policy clearly describes emergency and safety protocols and what the employer intends to do about commitment and support for health and safety in the workplace.
+A policy clearly describes emergency and safety protocols and what the employer intends to do regarding commitment and support for health and safety in the workplace.

 8. Grievance Policy